Welcome to the Murray Lab

 - Special Issue in Biological Psychiatry on "Cortical Excitation-Inhibition Balance and Dysfunction in Psychiatric Disorders" (Edited by Alan Anticevic and John Murray) [Link]

-- May 17: John will give a talk at the 2017 Biological Psychiatry meeting in San Diego, in a one-day satellite meeting on "Computational Psychiatry" [Link]
+- Oct 11: John will give a talk at the WPA World Congress of Psychiatry in Berlin [Link]

-- May 23: John will give a talk at the 2017 SIAM Conference on Dynamical Systems in a minisymposium on "Computational Psychiatry" [Link]
+- Nov 12: John will give a talk at the annual SfN meeting in a Minisymposium on "Computational Psychiatry: Multiscale Models of Mental Illnesses" [Link]

 - Nov 11-15: The Murray Lab will present multiple posters at the annual SfN meeting in Washington DC.
 Check them out!
 [Murat Demirtas] [Markus Helmer] [Josh Burt] [Norman Lam] [Max Shinn]